TUDelft-PRIME-Books/Linear-Algebra/Chapter9/DynSystDiscrete.md

 $$

 The table has to be read column by column.
 For instance, the meaning of the first column is that of the age group 'young', 30% reaches the adolescent state.
 And from the third column it can be read off that individuals of the age group 'full grown' reproduce 4 offspring and with probability 40% reach 'old age'.
-The graph in {numref}`Figure %s <Fig:DynSystDiscrete:Leslie1>` visualizes the table.
+The graph in {numref}`Figure %s <Fig:DynSystDiscrete:Leslie1>` visualises the table.

 :::{figure} Images/Fig-DynSystDiscrete-LeslieGraph.svg
 :name: Fig:DynSystDiscrete:Leslie1